walkabilly/promotion_tenure/cv.md

 ### <span style="color:#81112c">Invited Presentations</span>
 1. Wednesday February 19, 2020: **Fuller D**.
 Emergency Panel on Pedestrian Safety in St. John's.
 Green New Drinks organized by the St. John's Social Justice Cooperative.
-1. Friday Novemmber 15, 2019: **Fuller D**.
+1. Friday November 15, 2019: **Fuller D**.
 Canada Research Chair Panel on Health and Wellbeing.
 Memorial Univeristy of Newfoundland.
 1. February 7-8, 2019: **Fuller D**.
 Methods development for cycling research in Canada.
 NSERC Workshop: Cycling Research Collaboration with Industry in Canadian Context.
 Calgary, Alberta.
 1. Friday October 26, 2018: **Fuller D**.
 Wearable Devices, Physical Activity, Machine Learning, and Automated Detection of Urban Environments.
 Urban Sustainability and Population Health: Turning Data into Insights.
 McGill University.
 1. February 8, 2018: **Fuller D**.
 Urban planning interventions to promote physical activity.
 Joint annual meeting of the Quebec Society of lipidology, nutrition and metabolism (SQLNM), the Cardiometabolic, Diabetes and Obesity network  (CMDO) and the Complications of Obesity at Laval and Sherbrooke Universities (COLosSUS).